anaconda/anaconda-client/doc/channel_notices.md

   --message "New signing keys rolling out next week" \
   --expires-after 7

-# Publish
+# Publish (use the UUID printed by create, or list to find it)
-anaconda channel notice publish mychannel mychannel-notice-k7m
+anaconda channel notice publish mychannel 550e8400-e29b-41d4-a716-446655440000

 # Confirm what users see
-anaconda channel notice active --channel mychannel
+anaconda channel notice published mychannel

 # List drafts for an organization
 anaconda channel notice list myorg --status draft